poirier/cheat/django/compressor.rst

 `django-compressor docs <https://django-compressor.readthedocs.io/en/latest/>`_

-FIRST read the `usage <https://django-compressor.readthedocs.io/en/latest/usage/>`_ page in the docs, down to the paragraph starting "Which would be rendered something like:", to understand at a high-level what compressor does.
+FIRST read the `usage <https://django-compressor.readthedocs.io/en/latest/usage/>`_ page in the docs, down to and including the paragraph starting "Which would be rendered something like:", to understand at a high-level what compressor does.

-For now, don't read anything else; it can be confusing.
+For now, don't read anything else; it can be confusing because much of what it says is only true in some scenarios and not others.

-Much of the following information is based on the code, not the current docs, and hopefully will be more accurate.

 Cache
 -----